ading2210/poe-api/README.md

  - `markdown_rendering = True` - Whether or not to enable markdown rendering for the bot's responses.
  - `suggested_replies = False` - Whether or not the bot should suggest possible replies after each response.
  - `private = False` - Whether or not the bot should be private.
+ - `temperature = None`: - The new temperature for the this bot.

 Bot API related arguments:
  - `api_key = None` - The new API key for the bot.